IsaUgurchiev/german-flow/docs/MVP.md

 ---

 ## Changelog (Cursor fills)
+- 2025-12-20: Simplified sidebar UI for MVP.
+  - Removed mini-vocabulary widget from the Transcript tab.
+  - Subtitles now occupy the full height of the sidebar in the Transcript tab.
 - 2025-12-20: Fix regression in sidebar UI.
   - Restricted mini-vocabulary widget in Transcript tab to top 3 items.
   - Added `min-h-0` to scrollable container to ensure proper flex shrinking.